kapetan3sid/Filhak/README.md

 It allows FVM developers to:

 - Easily launch a (stripped-down) local devnet Filecoin node (+FVM), with no setup required
-- One or more **Go** packages that implement helper functions used in scripting **tasks** that are common to actor development (deploying and calling actors, creating & funding accounts, working with deals and the retrieval market etc)
+- Use one or more **Go** packages that implement helper functions used in scripting **tasks** that are common to actor development (deploying and calling actors, creating & funding accounts, working with deals and the retrieval market etc)
-- Task runner (similar to Hardhat Runner) that is used to run your Go tasks
+- Use the task runner (similar to Hardhat Runner) that is used to run your Go tasks
-- Tools and helpers to write and run **integration tests** **that interact** with the local **Filhak** devnet to test your actors.
+- Use tools and helpers to write and run **integration tests** **that interact** with the local **Filhak** devnet to test your actors.
 - Deploy your custom actors to the testnet and mainnet.

 ### Motivation

 After our research of the existing **EVM** tooling we realized how extensive and well rounded SDKs, libraries and plugins are.
-Even though there are some more "advanced" enviroments based on **WASM**, it was quite obvious to us why **EVM** is currently most utilized in blockchain and why it is so easy to build on it.
+Even though there are some more "advanced" environments based on **WASM**, it was quite obvious to us why **EVM** is currently most utilized in blockchain and why it is so easy to build on it.

 Above all other **EVM** tools stand:

 **Hardhat** - A one stop sandbox where developers are able to compile, deploy, test, and debug EVM smart contracts.

-We believe that sandbox similar to **Hardhat** would be highly valuable for developers that want to explore **FVM** and would greately ease the building process.
+We believe that sandbox similar to **Hardhat** would be highly valuable for developers that want to explore **FVM** and would greatly ease the building process.

-## Deliverables

-For MVP version **Filhak** will consist of these functionalities:
-1. Dev net automatization, stripped down lotus node
-2. CLI tool - start dev net node, helper functions
-3. Support Filhak scrypts
-4. Test Helper packet
-5. CLI test runner
-6. Integrate existing actor libraries/actor templating

-## Development Roadmap
+## Features in-depth

-Project development for **MVP** version will last from 1st June until 30th September (4 months) and will consist of one milestone.

-Team working on the project:
-- Nikola Divic - System Architect
-- Darko Brdareski - Go Developer
-- Milos Sekuloski - Go Developer
-- Katarina Milosavljevic - Project Manager
-- Andreja Markovic - Product Owner

-Funding requested: XXXXX USD
+### Filhak init

+`>$ filhak init [path]`

+Initializes a filhak project in the given directory.

+Creates a `filhak.toml` configuration file, sets up the default file and directory structure, fetches **Go** modules etc.

 ### Filhak network

 `>$ filhak node --port 8765`

-**Filhak network** is a (stipped-down) local development network for Filecoin that works out of the box, with no setup required.
+**Filhak network** is a (stripped-down) local development network for Filecoin that works out of the box, with no setup required.

 Every filhak task is executed inside the local filhak network.